Chart Color Schemes

 Baldivis - North's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics indicates strong performance throughout Baldivis - North, with younger cohorts particularly seeing low prevalence of common health conditions.
+Analysis of health metrics shows strong performance throughout Baldivis - North, with younger cohorts seeing very low prevalence of common health conditions.

-Approximately 57% (~9,945 people) have private health cover, a rate higher than that found across Greater Perth.
-Mental health issues and asthma were the most prevalent medical conditions in the area, impacting 9.0 and 8.3% of residents respectively.
-A total of 73.2% declared themselves completely clear of medical ailments compared to 68.5% across Greater Perth.
-As of 14th May 2021, 9.9% (1,722 people) of residents are aged 65 and over, which is lower than the 15.6% in Greater Perth.
-Despite this, health outcomes among seniors require more attention than those for the broader population.
+The rate of private health cover was found to be very high at approximately 57% of the total population (~10,200 people).
+The most common medical conditions in the area were mental health issues and asthma, impacting 9.0 and 8.3% of residents respectively.
+A total of 73.2% of residents declared themselves completely clear of medical ailments, compared to 68.5% across Greater Perth.
+As of 15th March 2021, the area has 9.9% of residents aged 65 and over (1,766 people), which is lower than the 15.6% in Greater Perth.
+Health outcomes among seniors are above average, requiring more attention than the broader population.

 Frequently Asked Questions - Health